dozortsev/PlayNode/angularjs-up-and-running/exercise3/README.md

     karma init

-In config file you have to set path to Angular and source source of main code base.
+In config file you have to provide path to Angular and source source of main codebase.

-Run tests you need setup Karma server `karma start` that will accessible [localhost:8080](localhost:8080).
+To run tests you need setup Karma server `karma start` that by default will accessible through [localhost:8080](localhost:8080).
-And then run it any time through `karma run` command.
+And then run it any time executing `karma run` command.

     [2016-05-14 21:49:06.132] [DEBUG] config - Loading config /Users/Anton/Documents/Java_Projects/PlayNode/angularjs-up-and-running/exercise3/karma.conf.js
     Chrome 50.0.2661 (Mac OS X 10.11.4): Executed 0 of 2 SUCCESS (0 secs / 0 secs)